-The rules for a computer-based exam are the same as a paper-based exam, so make sure that you are familiar with the general Examination Instructions and Regulations which apply.
+The rules for an online exam are the same as a paper-based exam, so make sure that you are also familiar with the general Examination Instructions and Regulations which apply.

 Before you arrive

-If you are using your own laptop, please make sure that it is sufficiently charged for the exam.
+If you are using your own laptop, please make sure that it is sufficiently charged for the assessment.

-You need to arrive at least 15 minutes before your exam start time.
-If you aren’t familiar with the locations of the University computer labs, you may want to allow extra time to find the room.
+You need to arrive at least 15 minutes before your assessment start time.
+If you aren’t familiar with the locations of the University rooms or computer labs, you may want to allow extra time to find the room.

 If you are using a University computer, arriving earlier will give you sufficient time to log on to the computer and get yourself set up.
 You will need to log in to the University computer using your University-provided sign-in details, so please take note of these before your exam if you are not familiar with them.